 - Never use a hard brush or sharp tools to clean the trampoline

 - Inspect the trampoline very often and take necessary steps if necessary

-Since trampolines cost handsome investment you should take the necessary steps to keep your trampoline clean.
+Since trampolines cost a handsome investment (including insurance costs) you should take the necessary steps to keep your trampoline clean.
 Every small step taken for your trampoline will add to the lifetime of your favorite bouncer.
 If you follow our instructions, you will end up with a fresh trampoline with a sound life.
 Take care!

 Meet Gracie, a passionate trampoline enthusiast and dedicated trampoline instructor.
 As a sports student, Gracie’s knowledge of trampolining equipment is second to none.
 When she’s not hitting the books, you can find her bouncing high at her local trampoline club, sharing her love for the sport with children as their trusted coach.